ashleyqw/frontend-interview-II/client/README.md

 ## Setup

-In one terminal shell, run `npm start` to start the client.
-In another, cd into the backend and run `./start_backend.sh` to start the backend.
+In one terminal shell, run `cd client && ./start_frontend.sh` to start the client.
+In another, run `cd server && ./start_backend.sh` to start the backend.

 ## Prompt